tillbiskup/aspecd/docs/roadmap.rst

 * Processing

-  * ExtractSlices (plural): extract several slices from a dataset and combine them in a new dataset
+  * SlicesExtraction (plural): extract several slices from a dataset and combine them in a new dataset -- maybe better named SliceRemoval, as this better reflects the idea behind this step (*i.e.*, getting rid of a spurious slice).
+And both, SliceExtraction and SliceRemoval, could be extended to handle multiple slices.

   * CombineDatasets: combine data from several datasets into a single dataset; parameters allowing to define the axis values/quantity/unit, possibly even from given metadata; to decide: How to handle metadata that might be invalidated?

+  * MetadataUpdate/MetadataChange: Change metadata of a given dataset from within a recipe.
+Useful in case datasets contain (known) spurious or otherwise inappropriate metadata.
+(Metadata are provided manually and are therefore prone to human errors).

 * Add export tasks to dataset tasks